 That’s why Aflac helps ensure that our supplemental policies respond to the needs of employees with children.
 No parent wants to think about a child having an illnessor accidental injury, but most parents want to know that their employer cares enough to offer protection in case of the unexpected.

 Let's face it, health insurance was never designed to cover it all.
 Serious illnesses or accidental injuries can bring many unexpected costs.
-With more than half of employees saying they couldn't cover an out-of-pocket expense of $1,000, many families aren't financially prepared.1
+With half of employees saying they couldn't cover an out-of-pocket expense of $1,000, many families aren't financially prepared.1

 Benefits decision-makers can offer their employees Aflac insurance policies, often at little or no cost to the business, that help provide peace of mind.
 And it’s not necessarily just for young families — depending on the state of residence, employees can cover dependent children up until age 26.
 Our benefits include: